top of page

 Curious about more plans and proposals we have made for Ringpark Utrecht?
 Through this link: xhttps://we.tl/t-QfFh3GSH2k the full report can be downloaded.
 It sets out 70 targeted improvements to exercise routes in the Utrecht region.
 All analyzes of the Endomondo exercise data have also been documented and can be downloaded via: https://we.tl/t-uDsKocP2Mn

-LINKED IN FOTOS.png
+LINKED IN PHOTOS.png

-beweeglinten utrecht ringpark.png
+moving ribbons utrecht ringpark.png

-stations buitenpoorten utrecht ringpark.png
+stations outer gates utrecht ringpark.png

 bottom of page